How to test for accessibility with Cypress

 Integrating and using axe

-I’ll assume you’ve heard of axe-core– it’s kind of a big deal as it’s the most widely used open source accessibility rules library.
+As I write this, I’m presuming that you’re familiar with axe-core—the most widely used open source accessibility rules library.
 If not, head over here and check out what it’s all about: axe – Accessibility for Development Teams.

-An awesome web citizen named Andy Van Slaars did all of the heavy lifting for an axe + Cypress integration.
+An awesome web citizen named Andy Van Slaars did all of the heavy lifting for an axe and Cypress integration.
 Now, all we have to do is install the plugin and fire off the commands to test for accessibility.

 Cypress-axe – npm